KanzNguyen/CS410-Adversarial-examples-detection-with-GA-ensemble/README.md

 # Detecting Adversarial Examples with Layer-wise Detector Ensembles

-Adversarial images look normal to us but fool a classifier.
-This project detects them by reading a ResNet-34's **internal layer activations** with a bank of per-layer detectors, then stacking those detectors with a logistic head.
-It extends the ENAD approach (LID + Mahalanobis + OCSVM) with five **supervised** layer detectors and a **genetic-algorithm** step that selects a compact, attack-specific detector subset.
-Evaluated on CIFAR-10 and SVHN against four attacks (FGSM, BIM, DeepFool, CW-L2), plus a **transfer** setting where the detector is trained on one attack and tested on another.
+This repository contains code for adversarial example detection on image classification systems.
+The pipeline combines a hybrid stacking ensemble — unsupervised detectors (LID, Mahalanobis, OCSVM) and supervised classifiers, read from a network's per-layer activations and stacked with a logistic head — with a genetic algorithm (GA) that selects the optimized detector subset for each attack scenario.
+It extends the ENAD approach by adding five supervised layer detectors and the GA selection step.
+Evaluated on CIFAR-10 and SVHN against four attacks (FGSM, BIM, DeepFool, CW-L2), plus a transfer setting where the detector is trained on one attack and tested on another.
 A small Gradio app scores an uploaded image end-to-end.

 ---